multiview-stitcher/multiview-stitcher/docs/index.md

 ### Napari plugin

-There's an associated napari plugin: [napari-stitcher](https://github.com/napari-stitcher).
+There's an associated napari plugin: [napari-stitcher](https://github.com/multiview-stitcher/napari-stitcher).

-### Work in progress

-WARNING: THIS IS WORK IN PROGRESS, THE API IS NOT YET STABLE.

 ### Previous work

-`multiview-stitcher` improves and replaces [MVRegFus](https://github.com/multiview-stitcher/MVRegFus).
+`multiview-stitcher` improves and replaces [MVRegFus](https://github.com/m-albert/MVRegFus).

+!!! note

+    `multiview-stitcher` is a work in progress.
+The API is not yet stable.